Sales & Support: +1 (480) 360-6463

 A mentor is a person who acts as an advisor or coach for a mentee who is less experienced or advanced, imparting expertise and professional knowledge from a more experienced standpoint.

-A mentor is accessible to their mentee to give guidance, support, and answer questions at the heart of the relationship.
 Mentors watch for their mentee’s best interests.
 Mentors typically gain from functioning as trusted advisers, while mentees usually profit from this connection.

 Related Job Titles for Mentor